 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan.
 To change your PCP, please contact customer service.